Black snake in the blue tank

 white and pink snake

-Albino corn snakes are white due to a lack of pigmentation.
-These are the most discussed black corn snakes worldwide.
+Albino corn snakes are white due to a lack of pigmentation, and are one of the most discussed black corn snakes worldwide.
 Another fact about these snakes is their increased demand because of their eye colors.
 The color of the eyes usually relates to the white skin color.

 Okeetee corn snakes